tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/回调事件消息通知/录制事件通知_intl_en.md

-After live recording is enabled, you can configure the registered callback domain name in the live recording callback template to have the CSS backend call back the recording result.
+After CSS recording is enabled, you can configure the registered callback domain name in the CSS recording callback template to have the CSS backend call back the recording result.

 # Notes